Janské Lázně: Economy

 The largest employer in Janské Lázně is the spa.
 The spa is focused mainly of treatment of musculoskeletal disorders.
 The water bath runs at a natural temperature of 27 °C.

 Transport

-There are no railways or major roads passing through the municipality.
+There are no railways or major roads passing through the municipal territory.

 Janské Lázně and the top of the Černá hora mountain are connected by a cable car.

 Sport

 Janské Lázně is known for its ski resort and have a reputation of both summer and winter sports centre.
 It was host of the 1925 FIS Nordic World Ski Championships and 1937 Workers' Winter Olympiad.